 I know there are a lot of people out there that will disagree with me over these things you should avoid.
 We are all entitled to our opinions.
 I didn’t do any of those things, yet I had a honeymoon that went well for me.

-What would you advise a woman who is preparing to be physically intimate for your first experience?
+What would you advise a woman who is preparing to be physically intimate for her first experience?
 Leave a message in the comments so that other readers can gain insight.